 The dongles need software to be configured specially.
 SDR# is again the easiest, but read carefully about the RTL.

 This page http://sites.google.com/site/g4zfqradio/installing-and-using-hdsdr gives basic installation details for HDSDR a Winrad derivative.
 This will give receive and transmit capability with all versions of Windows.

-This page http://sites.google.com/site/g4zfqradio/setuprocky shows Rocky, this older RX and TX software is increasingly giving problems with current Windows installations.
+This page http://sites.google.com/site/g4zfqradio/setuprocky shows Rocky, the older versions of this RX and TX software gave problems with current Windows installations the latest, October 2015 version 3.8 should overcome this.
 Most of the instructions for using Rocky are on it's download site.
 To add more frequencies to Rocky's drop-down selection http://www.wb5rvz.com/sdr/RX_V8_3/Sw1Settings.htm relevant to USB as well.
 Or paste and copy from my list. http://homepages.wightcable.net/~g4zfq/Si570/40FreqRocky.txt